ntt-sic/masakari/masakari-controller/README.md

    Centos 7:

    	Use MariaDB instead of MySQL.
-MariaDb is a open source equivalent to MySQL and can be installed with
+MariaDB is a open source equivalent to MySQL and can be installed with

 	```sh
 	#yum -y install mariadb-server mariadb